markkolich/kolich-httpclient4-closure/README.md

 #### StatusCodeAndHeadersClosure

 Send a `GET` and blindly ignore if the request was "successful" or not.
-Extract the resulting HTTP status code and headers on the response &mdash; even if the server responded with an unsuccessful status code.
+Extract the resulting HTTP status code and headers on the response &mdash; even if the server responded with an "unsuccessful" status code.

 ```java
 import com.kolich.http.helpers.StatusCodeAndHeadersClosure;